XAITK/xaitk-saliency/docs/installation.rst

 Building the Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The documentation for XAITK-Saliency is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
+The documentation for xaitk-saliency is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
-This documentation can be processed by the :program:`Sphinx` documentation tool into a variety of documentation formats, the most common of which is HTML.
+The :program:`Sphinx` documentation tool can process this documentation into a variety of formats, the most common of which is HTML.

 Within the :file:`docs/` directory is a Unix :file:`Makefile` (for Windows systems, a :file:`make.bat` file with similar capabilities exists).
 This :file:`Makefile` takes care of the work required to run :program:`Sphinx` to convert the raw documentation to an attractive output format.
-For example, as shown in the quickstart, calling ``make html`` will generate HTML format documentation rooted at :file:`docs/_build/html/index.html`.
+For example, as shown in the Quick Start section (above), calling ``make html`` will generate HTML format documentation rooted at :file:`docs/_build/html/index.html`.

-Calling the command ``make help`` here will show the other documentation formats that may be available (although be aware that some of them require additional dependencies such as :program:`TeX` or :program:`LaTeX`)
+Calling the command ``make help`` here will show the other documentation formats that may be available (although be aware that some of them require additional dependencies such as :program:`TeX` or :program:`LaTeX`).

 Live Preview
 """"""""""""

-While writing documentation in a mark up format such as `reStructuredText`_ it is very helpful to be able to preview the formatted version of the text.
+While writing documentation in a markup format such as `reStructuredText`_, it is very helpful to preview the formatted version of the text.
 While it is possible to simply run the ``make html`` command periodically, a more seamless workflow of this is available.
 Within the :file:`docs/` directory is a small Python script called